What is it

 - Deep tissue releases

 In the more severe cases, or when conservative management has failed to resolve pain &/or dysfunction, surgery may be indicated.
-This can involve re-attachment of the labrum, debridement of the tear (removing the damaged section of the labrum) &/or surgical repair of other structural problems.
+This can involve re-attachment of the labrum, debridement of the tear (removing the damaged section of the labrum) and/or surgical repair of other structural problems.